undyingdisease/undyingdisease/README.md

 <br>
 i like the blue one
 <br>
-pjm fans = block on sight
+pjm+forsaken fans = block on sight